aushentic/aushentic/README.md

 next: if you are highly sensitive to blunt honesty or easily offended by casual jokes. i try to be kind, but im a very direct person and i dont wanna accidentally upset anyone who prefers a more filtered communication style. if you tend to take things personally or get hurt easily, we probably won't be a good match💔 i use a lot of sarcasm and dry humor. soo if youre easily hurt by that, its best we don't interact.

-next are skin stealers, copycats, and "inspiration" takers. do not copy my designs, styles, or specific character edits. if you can't be original, don't interact LOL!😵‍💫
+next are skin stealers, copycats, and "inspiration" takers. do not copy my designs, styles, or specific character edits. if you can't be original, don't interact LOL

-last: if u are prone to making situations uncomfortable or being generally insufferable. i value a low stress environment and won't hesitate to block if you're bringing weird energy to my friends or making me feel uneasy. 😅
+last: if u are prone to making situations uncomfortable or being generally insufferable. i value a low stress environment and won't hesitate to block if you're bringing weird energy to my friends or making me feel uneasy haha,,,.